 They are deeper.

 Finding them, or identifying them isn’t too hard.
-Look for what triggers a very strong emotion in you (anger, love, hate, jealousy) there will probably be a link to a core value wrapped up there.
+Look for what triggers a very strong emotion in you (anger, love, hate, jealousy) there will probably be a link to a core value wrapped up there (the workbook will help).

-Asked at interview ‘why do you want to work as a Support Worker?’
+Asked at the interview, ‘Why do you want to work as a Support Worker?’

 80% of the time the answer was to help people.